Australia national rugby union team: Rugby World Cup

-Australia has appeared at every Rugby World Cup since the first tournament in 1987.
+Australia has appeared at every Rugby World Cup (RWC) since the first tournament in 1987.
 Australia was the first nation to win two World Cups, with victories in 1991 and 1999.
 They have progressed to four Rugby World Cup finals (tied with South Africa), one behind New Zealand's record of five.

 In 1987, Australia co-hosted the inaugural Rugby World Cup with New Zealand.
 They were grouped with England, the United States and Japan in Pool A. In their first ever World Cup match, Australia defeated England 19–6 at Concord Oval in Sydney then went on to beat their other pool opponents to finish the top of their group and advance to the quarter-finals where they defeated Ireland 33–15.
 They were knocked out by France in the semi-finals, and then lost the third place match against Wales.

 Coached by Bob Dwyer for the 1991 World Cup in Europe, Australia again finished at the top of their pool, defeating Western Samoa, Wales and Argentina during the group stages.
 They met Ireland in the quarter-finals, beating them by one point to go through to the semi-finals, where they defeated the All Blacks 16–6 to qualify for their first World Cup final.
 Australia beat England 12–6 at Twickenham in the 1991 Rugby World Cup Final to become world champions.

 Australia were again automatically qualified for the 1995 World Cup in South Africa and finished second in their pool, losing one game to hosts South Africa.
 They were then knocked out in the quarter-finals by England.
 In the 2009 feature film Invictus based on the story of the 1995 tournament, Australia can be seen playing South Africa in one of the scenes.